-In short, this article will help you to understand the value that an ISO certification adds to your business, and also provide you with a free guide, where we share the process we’ve used to help hundreds of businesses to systemise their business, achieving certification, saving them time and increasing their profits.
+In short, this article will help you understand the value that achieving an ISO Management Systems Standard certification adds to your business.
+It will also provide you with a free guide in which we share the process we’ve used to help hundreds of businesses to systemise their operations, enabling them to achieve certification, save time and increase their profits.

 Is this the first time you’ve read about ISO?
-Have you ever imagined that your business would need or want an ISO certification?
+Have you ever imagined that your business would need or want certification to an ISO Management Systems Standard?
 Have you ever really understood what it is, its value, and how to get it?

 If you have ever tried to have a glance at it, you have probably felt overwhelmed with lots of confusing and technical information you found online, right?

-Understanding what ISO certification is, and how to get it, is challenging, but let’s take one thing at a time.
+Understanding what certification to an ISO Standard is, and how to get it, is challenging, but let’s take one thing at a time.

 First of all, we have to understand that ISO is an independent International Organization for Standardization that develops relevant international standards for businesses.

 Those standards are basically sets of requirements for businesses to comply with in order to achieve the intended certification, mostly regarding the business’ Management System and operational procedures.